toleabivol/openai-to-z-challenge-ai-flow/README.md

 These artifacts will be found in the `output/{potential_site_name}/lidar/`.
 Importing in a tool like QGIS will help visualize the resulted imagery (if you want to overlap with basemap, do not forget to setting the right CRS)

+## TODO

+- Integrate mode LiDAR sources
+- Add hotspots on LiDAR derived images
+- sweeping algo - input a bigger bbox and let the script split it into regions and process them one by one

 ## Output Report Example

 Verified Archaeological Site Report